repz-cmod/rzub/README.md

 java -jar repz.jar --server.port=9000
 ```

 You can replace `9000` with any port of your choice.
+If your settings.json file is not in same location you can pass the location like: `--rzub.conf.settings=/path/to/settings.json`
-If your config.json file is not in same location you can pass the location like: `--repz.conf.file=/path/to/config.json`
+If your access.json file is not in same location you can pass the location like: `--rzub.conf.access=/path/to/access.json`

 ## Plugins